Flint water crisis: In popular culture

 The Flint water crisis has been depicted in various forms of media, including film, theater, documentaries, books, and music.
 Flint (2017) is a Lifetime television drama film centering a woman from Flint and the impacts of the water crisis on her family.
 Similar stories of personal struggle through the water crisis were shared through the theatrical productions Flint (2018) and Wrong River.

 Documentaries

 Multiple documentaries center the Flint water crisis.
 Local news sources were amongst the first to provide in-depth investigations on the matter, including Michigan Radio's Not Safe to Drink (2015) and WDIV-TV's (NBC affiliate in Detroit's) Failure In Flint: The Crisis Continues (2017).
 Legal advocacy organization American Civil Liberties Union also produced a documentary, Here's to Flint 2016.
 National documentary broadcasters also took it upon themselves to report on the water crisis, with RT Documentary producing Murky Waters of Flint: How a whole city was poisoned (2016), PBS's Nova producing Poisoned Water (2017), and PBS's Frontline producing Flint's Deadly Water (2019).
-Additional documentaries include Flint: The Poisoning of an American City (2019), Netflix-produced Flint Town (2018), and Lead and Copper (2024).
+Additional documentaries include Flint: The Poisoning of an American City (2019), Netflix-produced Flint Town (2018), Flint (2020), and Lead and Copper (2024).